*date could change

 - Control your speed on descents to your current level of expertise.

 - Ride only on the marked course – no shortcuts.

 - Treat all riders with respect and good sportsmanship, this is a fun event!

 Sign up for our Newsletter

 This gravel climbing spectacle will once again take place at the Arkenberge, Berlin’s highest point at 121,9 metres.
-Weather permitting, the Arkenberge offers fantastic views of Berlin and the surrounding Brandenburg, with fresh air, nature and plenty of open space.
+The Arkenberge offers fantastic views of Berlin and the surrounding Brandenburg, with fresh air, nature and plenty of open space.
 Even more importantly, the Arkenberge is an ideal venue for a legendary cycling event.
-There is even swimming for those who fancy a splash in the lake, weather permitting 😉
+There is even swimming in the lake, weather permitting.

 Strasse nach Arkenberge 82, 13127 Berlin